mlflow/mlflow/docs/source/gateway/databricks_model_serving.rst

 .. _gateway_databricks_model_serving_completions_example:

 ======================================================================
-Databricks MLflow AI Gateway: Completions example with MPT-7B-Instruct
+Databricks AI Gateway: Completions example with MPT-7B-Instruct
 ======================================================================
-This example demonstrates how to use the Databricks MLflow AI Gateway to deploy and query the open source
+This example demonstrates how to use the Databricks AI Gateway to deploy and query the open source
 `MPT-7B-Instruct </Users/corey.zumar/mlflow/docs/source/gateway/databricks_model_serving.rst>`_
 model.

-This section assumes that you have installed the MLflow AI Gateway client in your Databricks notebook.
+This section assumes that you have installed the AI Gateway client in your Databricks notebook.
 For reference, see :ref:`gateway-quickstart`.

-For questions and information about using other open source LLMs with the MLflow AI Gateway, please contact your Databricks representative.
+For questions and information about using other open source LLMs with the AI Gateway, please contact your Databricks representative.
 In particular, support for `MPT-30B <https://huggingface.co/mosaicml/mpt-30b>`_ and `Falcon 40B <https://huggingface.co/tiiuae/falcon-40b>`_ is coming soon.